simransummermalik/paranoianet/README.md

 # ParanoiaNet: AI-Powered Alternate Internet Simulation

+**A non-spoiler summary for players is available in nonSpoilerREADME.md for those who want to experience the story blind without any spoilers a readme would pose**

 **ParanoiaNet** is a psychological horror simulation disguised as a fake operating system.
 It’s an immersive web-based experience that evolves as you interact, blending **generative AI**, **timeline corruption**, and **dynamic content rewriting** into a single, narrative-driven technical showcase.

 ---